splunk/public-o11y-docs/CONTRIBUTING.md

 - Make sure that Sphinx is not sending warnings to the terminal.
 Solve all build errors and warnings before opening a pull request.
 - Check that the documentation shows as intended.

-### Create a pull request

-To get your edits reviewed, open a pull request with the following features:

-- Source branch must be a branch from your own fork of `splunk/public-o11y-docs`.
-- Target branch must be `main` in `splunk/public-o11y-docs`.
-- Add relevant labels.
-- Add a description for your changes.
-- Fill out the other fields in the PR template.

-If your changes aren't ready for review, set the pull request as draft.
-To do so, select "Convert to draft" at the bottom of the "Reviewers" section.